JeffFessler/LinearMapsAA.jl/README.md

 but slicing there always returns another operator, unlike with a matrix.
 In contrast,
-a `LinearMapAA` object is designed to behave akin to a matrix, except when for operations like `svd` and `pinv` that are unsuitable for large-scale problems.
+a `LinearMapAM` object is designed to behave akin to a matrix, except when for operations like `svd` and `pinv` that are unsuitable for large-scale problems.